gaiafabbri/S-C/README.md

         - "TrainTorch.py"
         - "Table.py", responsible for tabulating results from each model (f1 score, accuracy, precision), highlighting the best-performing model.
 Additionally, it includes a column displaying the training time for each investigated model.
 - Inside the project, there's also a folder named "__TMVA_ML__".
 This folder contains a file named "TMVA.C".
 When executed with the provided bash file (see below), it will generate an additional folder named "images".
 This folder is generated using "Generation.C" and contains the dataset created.
 The methods implemented within "TMVA.C" include a Convolutional Neural Network (CNN), Deep Neural Network (DNN), and Boosted Decision Tree (BDT).
 This file originates from an example provided in the ROOT tutorials, accessible via the following link: 'https://root.cern/doc/master/TMVA__CNN__Classification_8C.html'
+- a folder called "__Docker_Folder__" containing the dockerfile both for the TMVA and the ROOT codes: they are "dockerfile_Python" and "dockerfile_Root"; within the same folder there is also the file "requirements.txt" containing all dependences necessary to run the python script.
+It is obtained running from shell the command pip freeze > requirements.txt.
+More details on the dockerfiles are given in the "__How to run__" section
 - An executable bash file called '__Script.sh__' which serves as a tool for project setup and management.
 It automates various tasks such as project cleanup, verification of ROOT and Python installations, library compatibility checks, and dataset generation.
-It allows users to select their preferred training environment (ROOT or Python).
+It allows users to select their preferred training environment (ROOT or Python)

--
-- Il "__dockerfile__" che è stato costruito nel caso in cui l'utente non abbia ROOT e/o Python.
-Esso crea un ambiente per poter usare sia ROOT, sia Python indipendentemente dalla presenza di uno o dell'altro sul computer.
-In termini pratici sostituirà l'eseguibile "run.sh" replicandone i compiti e la gestione del progetto.
+- the folder "__TMVA_plot__" contains some plots automatically originated by the "TMVA_Classification.C" macro; it include the trainign history, the BDT construction scheme, the signal probability distribution and the PDF for CNN and DNN.
+A further description is provided in the respective section "TMVA Analysis Results".
+- the "Analysis.py" script performs some analysis on the input images, as the pixel intensity distribution and the correlation between pixels; more details are reported below
+- the "__analysis_results__" folder contains the plot obtained by running the "Analysis.py" script

 # Versioni usate e pacchetti richiesti
 This project was tested on macOS [Versione] Sonoma (M2 chip) with:
-- ROOT version: ...
+- ROOT version: 6.30.06
-- Python version: ...
+- Python version: 3.11.5
-  - Pandas
+  - Pandas 2.2.1
-  - Numpy
+  - Numpy 1.26.4
-  - Torch
+  - Torch 2.2.2
-  - Tensorflow
+  - Tensorflow 2.16.1
-  - Keras
+  - Keras 3.3.3
-  - Scikit-learn
+  - Scikit-learn 1.4.2
-  - Matplotlib
+  - Matplotlib 3.7.2
-  - Xgboost
+  - Xgboost 2.0.3
-  - Uproot
+  - Uproot 5.3.2
+  The overall requirements are reported in the "requirements.txt" file in the folder "__Docker_Folder__".

 # Script description
 This section will examine the codes in detail, elucidating their operational characteristics.
 The aim is to provide a comprehensive analysis of their functionalities, elucidating each step to comprehensively understand what they do and how they accomplish it.